AbdalrhmanOmar2002/Speed_Typing/README.md

 ## Acknowledgements

 - Unsplash for the background image.
-- Typing.com for the inspiration and exercise ideas.
+- Typing.com for inspiration and exercise ideas.